-New or amended standards Summary of the requirements Possible impact on financial statements IFRS 9 Financial Instruments IFRS 9, published in July 2016, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+New or amended standards Summary of the requirements Possible impact on financial statements IFRS 9 Financial Instruments IFRS 9, published in July 2017, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
 The Company is assessing the potential impact on its financial statements resulting from the application of IFRS 9 when it becomes effective.
-IFRS 15 Revenue from Contracts with Customers IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
-It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
-IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Company is assessing the potential impact on its financial statements resulting from the application of IFRS 15 when it becomes effective.
+IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
+From a classification and measurement perspective, the new standard IFRS 9, includes revised guidance on the reclassification and measurement of financial assets and liabilities, including a new expected credit loss model for calculating impairment on financial assets and the new general hedge accounting requirements.
+It also carries forward the guidance on recognition and de-recognition of financial instruments from IAS 39.
+Although the permissible measurement bases for financial assets- amortised cost, fair value through other comprehensive income (FVOCI) and fair value through profit or loss (FVTPL) are similar to IAS 39, the criteria for classification into the appropriate measurement category are significantly different.
+IFRS 9 replaces the "incurred loss" model of IAS 39 with an "expected credit loss" model, which means that a loss event will no longer need to occur before an impairment allowance is recognised.

-(s) New standards, and interpretations of and amendments to existing standards that are not yet effective (cont'd)
+(s) New standards, and interpretations of and amendments to existing standards, that are not yet effective